warner/git-foolscap/README.md

 Each flappserver has a "base directory" where it keeps all its state. `git foolscap create` defaults to using `.git/foolscap/` for this purpose, creating it if necessary, then adding an entry for the new FURL.

 If you publish multiple repositories, you might want to share flappservers between them, especially if you must configure a port forwarding for each server.
-To do this, first create the one shared server with Foolscap's `flappserver create BASEDIR` command, then for each new access FURL, use `git-foolscap`'s `--flappserver=BASEDIR` option:
+To do this, first create the one shared server with Foolscap's `flappserver create BASEDIR` command, then use the `--flappserver=BASEDIR` argument when running `git foolscap init`.
+This establishes a symlink from `.git/foolscap` to the real BASEDIR, so subsequent git-foolscap commands will add an entry to that flappserver directly.
+If BASEDIR doesn't already exist, it will be created.

-    git foolscap --flappserver=BASEDIR create --port=ENDPOINT --location=LOCATION read-write COMMENT

-This will cause git-foolscap to add an entry to the flappserver in BASEDIR instead of creating and/or modifying the one in `.git/foolscap`.
+Note that at present, `git foolscap init --flappserver=BASEDIR` requires the `--port=` and `--location=` arguments, even if BASEDIR already exists.
+However, in that case, their values are ignored in favor of the BASEDIR's existing configuration.
+Hopefully this will be fixed in a future release.

 If you use a `@reboot` cronjob, you may want to use `flappserver start` directly, instead of `git foolscap start`.

-If you create the flappserver with `flappserver create`, you can provide options to set the published location, or the port on which it will listen.
-See `flappserver create --help` for details.
-You can also edit the config files inside the flappserver directory after creation (`port` controls what TCP port the server listens on, and `furl_prefix` is used when generating new FURLs).

 ## Bugs, Patches